 - operating system menus;

-- code editors or browser buttons, etc.
+- code editors menus or browser built-in buttons, etc.

 This is a very important topic.
 The basic idea is to explain in words all the visual content that you present.